 There is a high probability for you to find employment once you gain a bit of experience in the country.
 In case you enter Canada as a temporary foreign worker, you are offered a better chance of getting gainful employment.

 Those people who immigrated under the Canadian Experience Class were 2.4 times more likely to get employed as compared to those people who arrived with the help of other economic streams.

 For the skilled immigrants in the country, cultural and language differences can make networking tough.
 Usually, the aim of networking is for meeting individuals in the sector that can offer information and tips which could potentially result in you to the next job.
 Lacking expert connections remains to be a hurdle for those skilled immigrants who are new to the country.

 As the solution, consider these options –

-- Network with the other immigrants by sharing the experience in approaching the new job markets.
+- Network with the other immigrants by sharing the experience in approaching the new job in Canadian Job markets.